Neeraj20062002/Chat_GPT/README.md

 - Keeps commands (`vercel deploy`, `npm run build`) inside proper **code blocks**.
 - Looks **clean, modern, and professional** when rendered.

-Would you like me to do the same kind of visual highlighting for your **Setup** and **Project Structure** sections too (to make the whole README consistently stylish)?